 Nothing should get in the way of your perfect experience.
 Check these helpful tips for ensuring a smooth journey.VIEW LIST

-United States citizens need a passport, but not a visa, to visit France (and you will be required to have a passport or other accepted document that establishes your identity and nationality to re-enter the United States).
-We recommend that you keep a photocopy of the first page of your passport in a separate place in case of an emergency; you can leave your actual passport in the safe in your home.
+United States citizens need a passport to visit France and to re-enter the United States.
+We recommend that you keep a photocopy of the photo page of your passport in a separate place in case of an emergency.

 The Euro is the official currency of France.
 EUR or € are the abbreviations you may see during your visit.
 Exchange rates of participating countries are locked into a common currency fluctuating against the dollar.
 For more details on the euro, please visit www.europa.eu.int/euro.